takamoso/tipsy/layouts/035-slideout-reveal-footer.md

-## 035. Footer Slides Out from the Bottom
+## 035. Slide Out Footer from the Bottom

 Scroll to the bottom of the page, and the footer slides out from under the main content.